-Mindfulness is a type of meditation in which you focus on being intensely aware of what you're feeling and feeling in the moment, without interpretation or judgment.
+Mindfulness is a type of meditation that encourages you to be intensely aware of your feelings and emotions in the present moment, without judgment or interpretation.

-With a cushion or chair, sit straight but not stiff; let your head and shoulders rest comfortably; place your hands on your upper legs with your upper arms at your sides.
-Close your eyes, take a deep breath and relax.
-Feel the fall and rise of your chest and the expansion and contraction of your abdomen.
-With each breath, notice the coolness when you enter and the heat when you go out.
+Similarly, long walks can also have a magical effect on your creativity.
+To practice mindfulness meditation, sit comfortably with your head and shoulders relaxed, hands on your upper legs, and upper arms at your sides.
+Close your eyes, take a deep breath, and relax.
+Feel the rise and fall of your chest and the expansion and contraction of your abdomen with each breath.